May 22, 2020

 Digital tools make it possible to be “present” without being physically present.
 Top-notch software and programs can now support anything from learning and training initiatives to HR.

 Old notions are rapidly disappearing about what technology is capable of achieving.
-For many companies, digital tools allow employees to spend more time on high-level activities (like problem-solving and getting creative) while technology automates much of the grunt work.
+For many remote companies, digital tools allow employees and their remote colleagues to spend more time on high-level activities (like problem-solving and getting creative) while technology automates much of the grunt work.

 The current COVID-19 situation, terrible as it is, has pushed many people to realize the potential of remote work situations for employers and employees alike.
 This human-tech partnership might be the way of the future for all workers.